-Sambhav Steel Tubes IPO Day 3: Issue booked nearly 4x, GMP increases; check allotment date - BusinessToday
+Sambhv Steel Tubes IPO Day 3: Issue booked nearly 4x, GMP increases; check allotment date - BusinessToday

-The initial public offering (IPO) of Sambhav Steel Tubes saw a strong bidding interest from the investors during the third and final day of the bidding process from all the categories of the investors.
+The initial public offering (IPO) of Sambhv Steel Tubes saw a strong bidding interest from the investors during the third and final day of the bidding process from all the categories of the investors.
 The issue was booked nearly 40 per cent on the first day and ended day two with around 1.25 times subscription.

-Sambhav Steel Tubes is selling its shares in the price band of Rs 77-82 apiece.
+Sambhv Steel Tubes is selling its shares in the price band of Rs 77-82 apiece.
 Investors can apply for a minimum of 182 shares and its multiples thereafter.
 It is looking to raise Rs 540 crore via IPO, which includes a fresh share sale of Rs 440 and an offer-for-sale (OFS) of up to 1.25 crore shares worth Rs 100 crore.

 According to the data, the investors made bids for 41,12,61,032 equity shares, or 8.36 times, compared to the 4,92,06,100 equity shares offered for the subscription by 1.40 pm on Friday, June 27, 2025.
 The bidding for the issue, which kicked-off on Wednesday, shall conclude today.